mahmoudparsian/data-warehousing/syllabus/week-10_OLAP_Operations/README.md

 # OLAP Operations

-* OLAP operations extract insights from the  data  stored  in multidimensional hypercubes.
+	OLAP operations extract
+	insights from  the data
+	stored in multidimensional
+	hypercubes.

 * OLAP operations:
-	* Drill Down
+	* Drill Down (a.k.a Roll-Down)
 	* Roll Up
 	* Dice
 	* Slice